scaffolder/cli/README.md

 [![Build Status](https://travis-ci.org/scaffolder/cli.svg?branch=master)](https://travis-ci.org/scaffolder/cli)
 [![Join the chat at https://gitter.im/scaffolder/cli](https://badges.gitter.im/scaffolder/cli.svg)](https://gitter.im/scaffolder/cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is an interactive command line tool for rapid prototyping and automatic code generation used for creating full-stack web, mobile, TV and other apps.
+Interactive command line tool for rapid prototyping and automatic code generation used for creating full-stack web, mobile, TV and other apps.
 It can be used to create wire-frames as well by utilizing any existing front-end or back-end framework.
 It can generate boilerplate skeleton for your project according to strict rules and naming conventions for the files and folders been used.
 Trough a simple and easy command line oriented interface it creates multiple YAML files and based on it generates all the code and configuration files in a predefined directory tree.

 ## Installation